sebastka/scaleway-ddns/README.md

 # scaleway-ddns

-Update records on Scaleway's DNS server using API calls.
+Update DNS record on Scaleway's nameserver using their API.

 Set up .env files for every record to update:
 ```